Autoencoder Watchdog Outlier Detection for Classifiers: The Neural Network Watchdog

 \subsubsection{Convolutional Neural Network Structure}

 As demonstrated by Ciresan \cite{Ciresan}, Tabik \cite{Tabik}, and Bhatnagar \cite{Bhatnagar}, CNNs have shown impressive image classification capabilities.
-Our convolutional neural network classifier, described in Figure.~\ref{CNNS}, is modeled after an example CNN provided by Geron in \cite{Geron}.
+Our convolutional neural network classifier, described in Figure~\ref{CNNS}, is modeled after an example CNN provided by Geron in \cite{Geron}.

-\subsection{Training The Networks}
+\subsection{Training the Networks}

-\subsubsection{Training and Evaluation Datasets}
+\subsubsection{Training and evaluation datasets}

 With the structures of the networks established, we turn to identifying the training and evaluation datasets.
-The training data comes entirely from the MNIST handwritten digit dataset and consists of 50,000 training and 10,000 validation images.
-The evaluation datasets is augmented to include the fashion MNIST dataset.
-First introduced by Xiao in 2017 \cite{Xiao}, the fashion MNIST dataset is comprised of 70,000 images, evenly split across 10 classes of different clothing types.
-These datasets were chosen due to their identical size, allowing their easy use in training and testing both the autoencoder and classifier without modification.
-Both the autoencoder and the CNN were trained on a 50,000 digit image and validated on an additional 10,000 digit images.
+The training data comes entirely from the MNIST handwritten digit dataset, and consists of 60,000 training and 10,000 test images evenly split across 10 classes of digits, 0-9.
+The evaluation dataset is augmented to include the fashion MNIST dataset test images.
+First introduced by Xiao in 2017 \cite{Xiao}, the fashion MNIST dataset is comprised of 70,000 total images, evenly distributed across 10 classes of different clothing types.
+These datasets were chosen due to their identical size, allowing for their easy use in the training and testing of both the autoencoder and classifier without modification.
+Both the autoencoder and the CNN were trained on 50,000 digit image dataset and validated on an additional 10,000 digit images from the training set.
 Examples of the training data are shown in Figures.~\ref{SDR} and \ref{FDR}.

+In order to evaluate the effectiveness of the classifier and its watchdog, three evaluation datasets are used.
+The evaluation datasets are the combination of test images from the digit and fashion image sets.
+Additional examples can be seen in Figures.~\ref{JR} and \ref{PR}.
+Note that the evaluation images are separate from the training and validation datasets.
+The three datasets are as follows: in-distribution (digit images), out-of-distribution (fashion images), and mixed-distribution (both digit and fashion images).